- Business Mentorship Network Overview

 The BMN Program is conducted over the timespan of a year, however your informal relationship with your mentor may last longer than that.
 You will also be introduced to a community of farmers who you may continue to have conversations with throughout your farming career.
 The formal mentorship program begins in December / January and concludes the following December.

-We ask that mentees provide us with information about their total area of land in production, volume of food produced, and gross revenue from the current year, as well as the year spent in the mentorship program.
+The application will ask you to share information about your current farm operation and describe your current business practices.
+We will also ask you to develop clear goals for your farm business and what you hope to receive from the mentorship.
+In addition, we ask that mentees provide us with information about their total area of land in production, volume of food produced, and gross revenue from the current year, as well as the year spent in the mentorship program.
 This allows us to track the impact of the mentorship program, and to celebrate the mentees’ growth.
 If you don’t have systems in place yet to track this, we will help you develop those.

 The BMN Program puts the mentee in the driver’s seat: mentees will coordinate their meetings with their mentors and their mentorship conversations will center around goals they set for themselves.
 To get the most out of the program, we encourage mentees to put the effort into following up on resources provided by their mentor, by participating fully in the webinar Q&A sessions, and committing to take actions to work toward their goals.
 Since the formal mentorship program lasts a year, we encourage mentees to take full advantage of their conversations with mentors and make their time together meaningful.

-The Kitchen Table Sessions are open-format zoom meet-ups where mentees can talk about anything they’d like to discuss.
+The Kitchen Table Sessions are open-format google meet-ups hosted by program Coordinators where mentees can talk about anything they’d like to discuss.
 Ask for advice from other mentees, share solutions, ask questions, or find out how others approached a problem; this is free time for mentees to use for support, help, and conversation.

 CONTACT INFORMATION